neu-pdi/cs2100-public-resources/lecture-notes/l7-ethics.md

 - Identify pros and cons of using given data to solve the desired problem
 - Identify and defend privacy issues
+  - Eventually, do this without being told there is a privacy issue to identify
 - Identify stakeholders, and values and interests at stake for each stakeholder

-Those lecture outcomes correspond to these learning outcomes for the course:

-- Students can identify pros and cons of using given data to solve the desired problem, and identify and defend privacy issues in problems presented to them without being told there is a privacy issue to identify.
-- Given a technical problem, students can (a) identify the stakeholders, (b) identify values and interests at stake for each stakeholder, (c) discuss conflicts of values, and (d) identify modifications that would mitigate conflicts of values.
+  - Identify and discuss conflicts of values
+  - Identify modifications that would mitigate conflicts of values

 Here is our systematic software program design and implementation diagram:
 <img width="792" height="360" alt="Systematic Software Design Process" src="https://github.com/user-attachments/assets/cbf24fe1-86a0-46b7-944c-37bc88dc9041" />